 Pelagic Blue Expeditions are exciting offshore sail training experiences that combine hands-on learning in the finest cruising grounds in the world.
 You'll develop skills in seamanship, navigation, heavy weather tactics, and vessel systems—while discovering if offshore cruising is right for you.

-In proud partnership with John Neal of Mahina Expeditions, we teach the same proven curriculum he developed over 30 years and 400,000 miles at sea.
-This program blends practical sailing with science-based education and experiential learning, preparing you for the challenges and rewards of bluewater cruising.
+In proud partnership with John Neal of Mahina Expeditions, we teach the proven curriculum he developed over 30 years and 400,000 miles at sea, plus insights from our professional training and sailing experiences.
+Our program blends practical sailing with science-based education and experiential learning, preparing you for the challenges and rewards of bluewater cruising.

-Every expedition includes a copy of John’s Expedition Companion and builds on his legacy of thoughtful seamanship, confidence-building, and purposeful adventure.
+Every expedition includes a copy of John’s Expedition Companion and Offshore Cruising Companion (new for 2026 expeditions!) and builds on his legacy of thoughtful seamanship, confidence-building, and purposeful adventure.

 We strive to exceed expectations and offer the best possible experience for cruisers eager to master offshore voyaging skills in a safe, supportive environment—while making a positive impact on the places we visit.
 Our approach to seamanship is grounded in self-reliance, situational awareness, and shared responsibility.